 Feeding America is a prime example of how cause-based marketing can not only help people, but establish nonprofits and charitable organizations as true leaders in the fight against society’s most urgent social problems.

 The World Wildlife Foundation is one of the most dedicated conservation organizations in the world.
 Although WWF is best known for its advocacy work in protecting endangered species from extinction, the organization is also very active in the field of habitat conservation.

-WWF has launched hundreds of cause-related marketing campaigns over the years, but a recent campaign highlighting the urgent dangers of rainforest deforestation was particularly memorable.
+WWF has launched hundreds of cause-related campaigns over the years, but a recent green marketing campaign highlighting the urgent dangers of rainforest deforestation was particularly memorable.
 The campaign’s creative featured an image of a rainforest resembling human lungs that has been partially clear-cut by loggers.
 Produced by French agency TBWA/Paris, the image was a powerful reminder of the need to protect the world’s rainforests, not only for the animals that call the forests home, but for our planet as well.

 While this particular campaign is an excellent example of the power of strong visual assets, it also highlights one of the potential pitfalls of cause-based campaigns, namely the lack of a specific call to action.
 Without a hashtag, landing page, or even a QR code, the campaign itself isn’t the easiest to track in terms of performance or objectives – these ads appeared primarily in ambient locations such as subway cars – making it difficult to justify in terms of impact or ROI.

 As we’ve seen from the examples above, cause-based marketing campaigns can be an excellent way of raising awareness of crucial causes across a range of interest areas.
 Although they may be more difficult to track in terms of performance or impact, there has never been a greater need for cause-based marketing.